A New Concept of Workplace Wellbeing

 Why not score your own business or organisation right now?

-Consider your overall business impact across the eight domains of wellbeing on employees, suppliers, investors, customers, the community and the planet:
+Consider the wellbeing or your organisation and its impact across the eight domains of wellbeing on employees, suppliers, investors, customers, the community and the planet:

 1. What are the positive impacts your business is delivering?